This will be the only webpage for the week, and it’ll cover your Final Presentations.

 e) none of the above

-Example Questions #3: In Misunderstanding the Internet, the authors explain that many assumed the internet would ______________________________; however, that assumption didn’t take into account the complexity of both the technology and the cultural forces shaping it.
+Example Question #3: In Misunderstanding the Internet, the authors explain that many assumed the internet would ______________________________; however, that assumption didn’t take into account the complexity of both the technology and the cultural forces shaping it.

 a) give subaltern groups an equal voice to effect change